By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

-Cholesterol-lowering drug.
-Tweezers holding a pill of the cholesterol-lowering drug Simvastatin.
-This drug reduces the levels of low-density lipoprotein (LDL) cholesterol in the body.
+Person holding simvastatin pill.
+This drug reduces the levels of low-density lipoprotein (LDL) cholesterol ('bad' cholesterol) in the bloodstream.
 High levels of LDL cholesterol (hypercholesterolaemia) are a major cause of heart disease and strokes.
-Simvastatin works by blocking the effects of the body enzyme HMG-CoA reductase, which normally causes the body to produce LDL cholesterol from foods.
-Simvastatin and other similar drugs (known as statins) have also been reported to increase bone density.
-This means that they could potentially be used as a treatment for osteoporosis (brittle bones), which affects many women after the menopause.
+Simvastatin works by blocking the effects of the enzyme HMG-CoA reductase, which normally causes the body to produce LDL cholesterol from foods.

 Model release not required.
 Property release not required.